 The City of Kalamazoo works with a variety of local organizations on its development initiatives, including:

-The organization serves as an economic growth catalyst for the Kalamazoo region.
-Southwest has the resources and expertise to assist investors and entrepreneurs in reaching their business goals.
+Southwest Michigan First: The organization serves as an economic growth catalyst for the Kalamazoo region.
+Southwest Michigan First has the resources and expertise to assist investors and entrepreneurs in reaching their business goals.

 The MEDC was formed in 1999 through an alliance between the State of Michigan and several local communities.
 It is the successor to the Michigan Jobs Commission, the state's economic development department, and has the ability, authority and reach to serve as a one-stop resource for business retention, expansion and relocation projects.
 Due to its cooperative formation between state and local governments, the MEDC provides excellent coordination with local communities and agencies across the state.